 Today, thanks to the variety — vegan, natural, gluten-free, organic, ethnic, and even artisan — there is truly something for everyone in the frozen food aisle.
-However, the challenge remains to choose the frozen meals that will satisfy your hunger and fuel your body properly — without the excess sodium and junk.
+However, the challenge remains to choose the healthy frozen meals that will satisfy your hunger and fuel your body properly — without the excess sodium and junk.
 The good news: is it is possible with a few helpful tips.
 In fact, research shows when chosen wisely, frozen foods can be just as healthful, if not more so, than their fresh counterparts.

 Here are ten tips on selecting the healthiest frozen foods for you and your family.

 When selecting frozen meals, try to choose options that have at least 5 grams of fiber per serving.
 This will help with gut health and keep you fuller longer, which means less snacking in-between meals.

 Protein is a vital nutrient to include in your everyday diet, so make sure your frozen meals have at least 15 grams of protein.
 Having an adequate amount of protein in your diet will increase satiety and help with weight management.

 Consuming too much sodium can put a strain on your heart, kidneys, and cause bloating.
 So, to give your body a break (and reduce water retention), a good guide is to select meals with fewer than 600 milligrams of sodium.

 Skip the vegetables that have added starch (like rice or pasta) and go for the “plain” options instead.
 However, if you still want to add a side dish, make your own at home.
 Not only will this taste better, but it will also help with reducing sodium and fat content.

 Frozen fruit, which is picked and flash frozen at the peak of ripeness, can be even more nutritious than fresh.
 The key is sticking with 100 percent fruit.
-Avoid frozen varieties with added sugar or syrups.
+A common addition to frozen fruit is sugar.
+To choose healthy frozen foods, avoid frozen fruit varieties with added sugar or syrups.

 While they may taste good, fried foods add excess calories, sodium, and fat to any diet, so try and avoid purchasing fried chicken or fish.
 Instead, choose the non-fried option and sauté or bake it yourself at home with fresh herbs and spices for added taste and increased nutrition.